 - Tanked Tour: Take a 70-minute behind-the-scenes tour of the hit TV show “Tanked”.

 - The Mob Museum: This interesting museum is full of history, artifacts, and hands-on exhibits about organized crime and how it shaped the city.
-It is located near the Container Park.
+It is located near the Container Park and is recommended for older kids.

 - Silverton Casino Mermaid Show: Visit the 117,000-gallon aquarium inside the Bass Pro Shop where you can see thousands of fish, including sting rays and sharks, along with free choreographed mermaid shows.